 Pre-COVID-19 I’ll be honest, I’m not sure I could have told you who Dr. Fauci was.
-Post COVID-19 Dr. Fauci is a household name.
-Which is precisely why I love seeing a video of Dr. Fauci’s remarks thanking Governor Baker for honoring him during Italian American Heritage and Culture Month this October.
+Post-COVID-19 Dr. Fauci is a household name.
+This is precisely why I love seeing a video of Dr. Fauci’s remarks thanking Governor Baker for honoring him during Italian American Heritage and Culture Month this October.
 They are personal.

-Dr. Fauci is easily one of the most influential (Italian) Americans in the American today.
+Dr. Fauci is easily one of the most influential (Italian) Americans in America today.
 What’s beautiful to see is that both America and Italy celebrate Dr. Fauci for his leadership.

 Fauci fans might appreciate seeing a little more of his family history in the video below with i-Italy.

 Another admission, I didn’t know October was Italian American Heritage month until I married an Italian, helped him become an American, and subsequently became an American Italian myself.
 Part of my responsibility as an American Italian is learning both sides of my new identity.
 Which led me down my most recent research rabbit hole.

 October is Italian American Heritage Month

 Curious to know more, I researched Dr. Fauci himself, but also when and who started Italian American Heritage month and why October specifically.
 That curiosity led me to one, very delightful realization.

 President Obama Declared October Italian American Heritage Month

 Paolo was sworn in as an American citizen under President Trump.
 However, President Obama’s photos and videos to welcome new citizens were, and to the best of my knowledge still are in use today.
 It is rather poetic to realize I have President Obama to thank for honoring both sides of my family history and future.

 Proclamation 8585 Italian American Heritage and Culture Month, signed in 2010 by President Barack Obama